Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 4.4

-Capital.com (FCA FRN 793714) treats MT4 as a sweetener bolted onto its proprietary platform, not a primary trading destination.
-EUR/USD spreads on the MT4 build sat at 0.6 to 0.9 pips during my January 2026 testing window, close to but slightly wider than the proprietary platform's typical 0.6.
-The behavioural-feedback feature Capital.com markets (the AI-style flag system that surfaces overtrading and oversized positions in the proprietary app) does not migrate to MT4.
-The £20 minimum deposit still applies, which makes Capital.com the lowest-barrier MT4 broker on this list.
-Median EUR/USD execution on the MT4 build measured 24ms across our parallel low-latency test, the fastest of the five.
+Capital.com (FCA FRN 793714) treats MT4 as a sweetener bolted onto its proprietary platform, not a primary destination.
+EUR/USD on the MT4 build sat at 0.6 to 0.9 pips in my January 2026 window, slightly wider than the proprietary platform's typical 0.6.
+The behavioural-feedback feature it markets (the AI-style flag system that surfaces overtrading and oversized positions) does not migrate to MT4.
+The £20 minimum still applies, making Capital.com the lowest-barrier broker here, and its 24ms median EUR/USD execution was the fastest of the five.

 Capital.com MT4 platform tested on EUR/USD with 0.6-0.9 pip baseline spread, January 2026